 A Global Coalition

 of Indigenous Peoples, young people, migrant associations, peace and civil society organizations, medical and scientific bodies, can petition several United Nations agencies.

 UN General Assembly:

-1: Request that the UN Intergovernmental Panel on Climate Change count global military emissions and include them in their analyses and Reports;
+* to require the UN IPCC include global military emissions in their analyses and Reports;

-2: Reassert and update the Convention on the Prohibition of Military or Any Hostile Use of Environmental Modification Techniques, 10 December 1976;
+** to reassert the Convention on the Prohibition of Military or Any Hostile Use of Environmental Modification Techniques, 10 December 1976.
+(ENMOD)

 “An international treaty protecting natural ecosystems, the United Nations Convention on Environmental Modification was signed in 1977 after the Vietnam War.
 In this conflict, the military had deliberately targeted the environment as a strategy of war: more than two million acres of forest were levelled and denuded; another five million acres of land were left contaminated and unproductive because of toxic chemicals such as ‘Agent Orange’” (Bertell, p45).

-4: Request all nations suspend geoengineering and chemtrails subject to transparent public information and oversight;
+**** to request all nations to suspend geoengineering and chemtrails subject to transparent public information and oversight;

 - ENMOD conference: The ENMOD Convention requires periodic conferences to ensure the provisions of the agreement are met.
 These are convened under the auspices of the International Committee of the Red Cross at the request of States Parties; when considering beneficial ENMOD effects, international organizations can be included.

 Dr. Rosalie Bertell describes this appeal to the UN that involved a civil society coalition: